aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom/eventtarget/addeventlistener/_index.md

 ## AddEventListener(*string, [IEventListener](../../../aspose.svg.dom.events/ieventlistener/)*) {#addeventlistener_1}

-This method allows the registration of event listeners on the event target.
+Sets up a function that will be called whenever the specified event is delivered to the target.

+It works by adding a function, or an object that implements [`IEventListener`](../../../aspose.svg.dom.events/ieventlistener/), to the list of event listeners for the specified event type on the [`EventTarget`](../) on which it's called.
+If the function or object, is already in the list of event listeners for this target, they are not added a second time.

 ```csharp
 public void AddEventListener(string type, IEventListener listener)